LiYingWang/Manga/Manga-data-explore.md

   mutate(text = str_remove_all(text, "\\n"))
 ```

-What are the popular genre based on the top 100 Manga?
+## What are popular genre based on the top 100 Manga?

+Drama is the most popular one, followed by action, fantasy, comedy, and
+romance.
+Among those genre, “Seinen” is a type of Manga targeting
+audience of young generation that could cover a wide range of topics.
+“BL” is also a special genre that means Boys Love.

 ``` r
 # combine manga top 100 info and tags